 Prepare to be sucked in to a liquid vortex, a celestial extravaganza of wondrous visions and ethereal sounds.
 Welcome to a pool of mesmerizing liquid illuminations, where eight floating balls are your controls.
 Music and visuals are created from the interplay between you, the balls and virtual objects.

 To play - set the balls in motion, simple.
 Toss them, flick them, make ripples in the pool, there are no rules.
 Only infinite compositions.
 The audio-visual compositions evoke a sense of awe and thoughts of the universe, from a microscopic look into a petri dish, to a vision of infinite galaxies.

 State of Design Festival Australia - 2011

 A 360-degree projection mapped onto 360 tonnes of recycled concrete rocks.

 Midden pays homage to the traditional owners of the land.
 This powerful, collaborative work expresses the interplay of Australian culture and creativity.

-Midden has been commissioned by White Night Melbourne for Birrarung Marr.
+Midden was commissioned by White Night Melbourne for Birrarung Marr.

-The night went without a hitch but plenty of glitch ,a twelve hour pleasure excursion of 3D visuals and music, electrostatically tuned to blow one’s mind.
-Our team of particle visualist’s and electronic musicians served up a feast of sensory delights all night.
-Part of White Night Melbourne the que went around the block but worth the wait.
+Particle Picnic was a twelve hour pleasure excursion of 3D visuals and music; electrostatically tuned to blow your mind.
+Our team of particle visualists and electronic musicians served up a feast of sensory delights all night.
+Part of White Night Melbourne, the queue extended around the block.
 3D glasses were supplied at the door.

-In three days and two nights we set up our projectors, camera tracking and nifty iphone app. allowing the audience to interact with the visuals in real-time, the riders set off virtual trails and explosions as they approached and hit the ramp.
+In three days and two nights, we set up our projectors, camera tracking and nifty iPhone app enabling the audience to interact with visuals in real-time.
+As the riders approached and hit the ramp, they set off virtual trails and explosions.

 Event night 3rd March 2012